arturzeitler/diamonds/README.md

 ##### Improvements

-- Normally, the training would be put into the package.
-However, this repository focuses more on the deployment-side.
-The package dia_train can be used for that in the future.
 - Passing arguments to the container run, e.g. csv-file name, number of epochs, etc.
 - Define triggering as api call, either imperatively or declaratively